What AI‑Kit is (and why it feels different)

 const ai = globalThis.WpSuite?.plugins?.aiKit?.features;

-const textarea = document.querySelector('#ai-kit-demo');
+const textarea = document.querySelector('#ai-kit-javascript-demo');

 if (!ai || !(textarea instanceof HTMLTextAreaElement)) return;

-const out = await ai.proofread(
+const { result } = await ai.proofread(

 {